 Who is most at risk?

-Currently, travelers to areas where there is ongoing sustained transmission of COVID-19 including Mainland China (all provinces), Hong Kong, Japan, Republic of Korea, Singapore, Vietnam, Taiwan, Italy and the Islamic Republic of Iran are at greatest risk of infection.
+Currently, travellers to and in areas where there is ongoing sustained transmission of COVID-19 are at great risk of infection.

-Furthermore, the elderly, individuals with comorbidity and healthcare workers have been found to be at a higher risk of death
+Furthermore, the elderly, individuals with co-morbidities and healthcare workers have been found to be at a higher risk of death.

 How does it spread?

-While the first cases probably involved exposure to an animal source, the virus now seems to be spreading from person-to-person.
+While the first cases probably involved exposure to an animal source, the virus now is spreading from person-to-person.